openmindculture/react-dataviz-demo/README.md

 ### Tutorials

 after reading and watching tutorials and playing with the AI-generated code above, this is the demo code created by a software developer in `human-demo`.
+To be fair, Gemini's commented step-by-step instructions were my first ReCharts tutorial, and I can't empty my mind or travel back in time to compare.

+However, I have consulted other tutorials and documentations, like

+- ...
+- ...

 ### Synopsis, Synergies, Takeaways (so far)